 SAML authentication is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).

-Before beginning your SAML set-up, make sure you know the password for your Metabase admin account.
-If anything becomes misconfigured during the set-up process, an “Admin backup login” option on the sign-in screen is available.
+Before setting up SAML, make sure you know the password for your Metabase admin account.
+If you encounter any issues during the setup process, you can login via the “Admin backup login” option on the sign-in screen.

-To get started, head over to the Settings section of the Admin Panel, then click on the Authentication tab.
-Click the Configure button in the SAML section of the Authentication page, and you’ll see this form:
+Once you’ve confirmed the password to your Metabase admin account, head over to the Settings section of the Admin Panel, then click on the Authentication tab.
+Click the Set up button in the SAML section of the Authentication page, and you’ll see this form:

 SAML form